What is Spiritually-Oriented Counselling?

 It is a special service offered through Santosha for students and the wider community.
-The counselling can take place at our Yoga Teacher trainings or is accessible wherever you are in the world over Skype or email.
+The counselling is accessible wherever you are in the world over Skype or email.

 Hamid is able to integrate much of Western psychotherapy with Eastern wisdom and meditation traditions.
 He spends a good part of the year in India and has taught meditation, philosophy and comparative spirituality.
 His own life experiences have helped him gain empathy towards the difficulties of others.
 He understands that a trusting and accepting relationship is essential for it is the relationship that ultimately heals.
 His counsel has proved to be invaluable help for many Santosha in the past.

 Today a growing number of people are turning to the internet for counselling.
 Hamid uses both Skype sessions and e-mailing in his work.
 If you wish you can arrange an initial counselling session to determine if this is what you are seeking – contact him on Skype or at his email address.
 All contacts with him are private and covered by confidentiality.

 For more information or to arrange an initial no-obligation session, contact Hamid: